 Discovering the joy of a circular rug

-We’ve been thinking about a circular rug for quite a while, and have often been asked for one.
+Back in 2020 We’d been thinking about a circular rugs for a while, and were often asked for one.
 (On a more personal note, Wendy had long wanted a circular rug for her entrance hall, so there was an added incentive for her to create one!)
 Working within a circle presented fresh challenges, but it was a real pleasure to think and work in new ways, and we’re absolutely delighted with the results.
 (The entrance hall to Wendy’s home is looking pretty good too…)

-The hand-tufted Okinawa, which has a 100% wool base with vibrant details in Tencel, was initially inspired by a love of fine china, delicate vintage tea-sets and chinoiserie.
+Our original circular rugs, The hand-tufted Okinawa and Okinawa Ocean, which have a 100% wool base with vibrant details in Tencel, was initially inspired by a love of fine china, delicate vintage tea-sets and chinoiserie.
 As always, nature played its part with birds and florals, as well as a nod to Oriental symbolism, which is something we regularly return to for inspiration.

 Size and space